icgrp/bert/docs/tutorials/huffman/huffman.md

 As above, was already been copied over for you by the `copyfiles.py` script earlier when you configured the BSP.
 For reference however, it was copied from `.../bert/docs/tutorials/huffman/sw_huffman` into `WORK/SDKWorkspace/huffman_demo/src`.

 Finally, you need to tell the application how much memory to use.
-Double-click the `WORK/SDKWorkspace/huffman_demo/src/lscript.ld` file and increase the stack and heap sizes (currently done by adding two 0's to their values).
+Double-click the `WORK/SDKWorkspace/huffman_demo/src/lscript.ld` file and set stack and heap sizes to 200000 (2 followed by 5 zeros).
+[For discussion on how to size heap, see the Usage Overview->Dynamic Memory Usage section in [the BERT API documentation](../../embedded/bert.md).]

-TODO: We should specify the minimum size needed for this tutorial along with maybe a discussion of how to determine it for your own program (or that could into the 2nd tutorial where they learn how to do their own app).

 At this point you FINALLY have a complete application and it should show no compile  errors in Project Explorer!
 As described above you may want to right-click the application in the Project Explorer (`huffman_demo`) and select 'Clean Project' to ensure that you now have a full, clean recompile.